sebastian-dv/CSE-151A-Project/README.md

 6. Update your readme with this info added to the readme with links to the jupyter notebook!

 7. Conclusion section: What is the conclusion of your 2nd model?
 What can be done to possibly improve it?
-How did it perform to your first and why?
+How did it perform compared to your first and why?

 ## Our Work
+Our data and labels were sufficient for the most part, we didn't have to change our method of preprocessing for this model from the preprocessing in our first.
+We still scaled our numerical data as well as one hot encoded our categorical data.
+For our loss function we were able to find the most optimal one through hyperparameter tuning.

 Our Second model is a Neural Network model.

-First, we tried manually creating a 4-layer model(including input and output layers) with the 'tanh' activation function for the input and hidden layer, and the 'softmax' activation function for the output layer since we got encoded target y.
-We observed results by classification report and plot which simulate the distance between our testing result and training input data.
+First, we tried manually creating a 5-layer model (including input and output layers) with the 'tanh' activation function for the input and hidden layers, and the 'softmax' activation function for the output layer since we got encoded target y.
+We observed the results with a classification report and plot which simulate the distance between our testing result and training input data as seen below in our visualizations.

-But it turns out the accuracy was low, so we decided to add an early_stopping, trying to improve the accuracy of our model.
+But it turns out the accuracy was low, ~0.5, so we decided to try and improve our accuracy through other methods like K-fold and hypterparameter tuning.
+Our attempt at using K-fold was not much better, also around 0.5 accuracy, but we still had a few more things to try.
 Then we built a hyperparameter tuning model by tuning the units, activation function, optimizers, learning rates, and loss functions, trying to find the most optimized parameters to rebuild our model, we sort our tuner result by the score of accuracy.
 After finding the best model parameters, we rebuilt our model, printed the classification report, and displayed the plot again.
-This time, it turns out our accuracy actually didn't improve by much, so we continued looking for a way to achieve a higher accuracy.
+This time, it turns out our accuracy actually didn't improve by much, it was still very similar to the accuracy we achieved with our base model and with K-fold.
+So we continued looking for a way to achieve a higher accuracy.
 Then we decided to apply OverSampling since we found that our target classes were imbalanced.
 After applying the RandomOverSampler to our best model from our hyperparameter tuning, we got 0.76 accuracy.

 ## Visualization
 ### Manually Created 5-Layer Model